Dantelo04/expo-template-app/README.md

 2. App opens Google OAuth flow
 3. User authenticates with Google
 4. Google redirects back to the app
-5. Better Auth handles the OAuth callback
+5. Better Auth client handles the OAuth callback
 6. User is signed in and redirected to the main app

 ## Customization